Communication Studies Major: Organizational and Professional Communication Emphasis - BA

 C. Fine arts track

-- One modern language course 102 or higher; and
+- One global language course 102 or higher; and

-- Two additional courses outside the department of the student's major from two different departments chosen from: art, communication studies, music, theatre; and
+- Two additional courses outside the department of the student's major from two different departments chosen from: art, music, theatre; and

 - One additional course in social sciences or humanities.

 In addition to all other College of Arts, Social Sciences, and Humanities core requirements, all students in CASSH must complete a second major, minor, or program option by satisfying one of the following:

 - Complete a minor (or second major) outside of the student's major program, consisting of at least 18 credits; or

 - Complete an emphasis, program or concentration of at least 18 credits outside the student's major program.
 General education courses may apply provided they are not being used to fulfill minimum general education requirements; or

 - Complete 18 credits in two or more departments or programs (at least 12 credits earned at the 300/400 level).
 These courses must be outside the student's major department and can be from any college.
 General education courses may apply provided they are not being used to fulfill minimum general education requirements.

 Baccalaureate degree requirements